Do Catfish Eat Frogs? (Interesting Fact!)

 The bullhead catfish is one such species, and it is said that this particular catfish can even consume the frogs right down to their skin.

-For example, the channel catfish does not seem to be particularly interested in eating these creatures, and instead seems to prefer to eat small fish.
+For example, the channel catfish does not seem to be particularly interested in eating these creatures and instead seems to prefer to eat small fish.

-Species Eat Frog
+Species That Eat Frog

 Catfish Diet

-When Frogs Available in Freshwater Bodies
+Availability of Frogs In Freshwater Bodies

 Are Frogs Harmful To Fish